zalopay-oss/zpd/README.md

   - [Acknowledgments](#acknowledgments)

 ## Overview

-ZPD service là một challenge thử việc của bạn [AJPham](https://github.com/phamtai97).
-ZPD service đóng vai trò nhận các yêu cầu SQL từ phía client gửi lên, sau đó parse câu SQL thành Abstract syntax tree (AST), mapping câu SQL thành dạng key-value và cuối cùng là thực thi data key-value xuống tầng storage.
-ZPD service kết hợp với [Consul](https://www.consul.io/) làm tính năng bình chọn leader giữa các node ZPD trong cluster.
-Phần storage ZPD service sử dụng [TiKV](https://github.com/tikv/tikv) để lưu trữ key-value và [PD](https://github.com/pingcap/pd) để quản lí và tương tác với TiKV.
-Trong phạm vi của project thì ZPD service chỉ có thể thực hiện được một số câu SQL đơn giản.
+ZPD service is the probationary challenge of [AJPham](https://github.com/phamtai97) in ZaloPay.
+The ZPD service plays the role of receiving SQL requests from the client, then parse them into Abstract syntax tree (AST), map the SQL into a key-value form, and finally execute the data key-value down the storage tier.
+ZPD service combined with [Consul](https://www.consul.io/) as the leader voting feature among ZPD nodes in the cluster.
+The ZPD service storage section uses [TiKV](https://github.com/tikv/tikv) to store key-value and [PD](https://github.com/pingcap/pd) for management and compatibility.
+Cooperation with TiKV.
+Within the scope of this project, the ZPD service can only execute a few simple SQL statements.

-ZPD service được implement bằng ngôn ngữ Go.
-Sử dụng [gRPC](https://github.com/grpc/grpc-go) để build protocol và service.
-ZPD hoạt động theo flow sau:
+ZPD service is implemented in Go language.
+Use [gRPC](https://github.com/grpc/grpc-go) to build protocols and services.
+ZPD operates with the following flow:

 <div align="center">
   <img src="./images/flow-ZPD.png">